daattali/beautiful-jekyll/_documentations/inter-vlan routing using ROAS, SVI and Routed Ports.md

-## LAB Configuration for in-vlan routing using ROAS, SVI and Routed Ports
+## LAB Configuration for inter-vlan routing using ROAS, SVI and Routed Ports

 ### Multi-layer Switch Configuration
 Mutlilayer Switch configuration with Switch Virtual Interface for VLAN 10 and 11.